shemonc/Self-Driving-Car-Advanced-Lane-Detection/writeup.md

 ## 4. Color transforms, Gradients or other methods to create a thresholded binary image

 I used a combination of color and gradient thresholds to generate a binary image (bellow).
 Althouhg I tried with differen combination such as direction gradient, magnituted gradient, sobel x gradient, HLS color gradient I find sobel x gradient, S-color gradient, L-color gradient from HLS are usefull for this exercise specially the L-color threshold was really usefull in detecting the shadow on the road (from flyover, lane crack repair etc.) and overcome them.
+I finally use      normalized L thresold from HLS color and normalized B thresold from LAB color to isolate White and Yellow Lanes.
+Color gradient seems more reliable  for dealing with shadows and variations in the road lighting than using gradients and edge

 Here's an example of my output for this step.

 ![png](./output_images/output_13_0.png)